forcepusher/forcepusher/README.md

 Current Transformers LLM architecture is basically T9 text prediction from old phones, and models are just dictionaries.
 Repeatedly tap on your phone's text predictions - this is the current state of AI.
 We need hybrid text diffusion models.
 But autocomplete was always a good tool anyway.
-Now that you have proper expectations, you're ready to start building.
+Now that you have proper expectations, you're ready to build.

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.